 Students can engage with experts, view unique wildlife, and learn the history and cultural importance of the area.

 Group sizes are limited by permit – we can take a maximum of 25 people (including students and teachers/parents) to our observatory at one time.
 Groups over this quantity need to be split into two, rotating between.
-Programmes are usually in the morning before we begin our regular guided tours.
+Programmes are run in the morning before we begin our regular guided tours.

-NOTE: Bookings/Visits will likely be declined during the busy tourism season from November – March each year.
+NOTE: Bookings / Visits will likely be declined during the busy tourism season from November – March each year.